Ayia Napa Monastery

-The interesting mediaeval monastery dedicated to our Lady of the Forests stands in the middle of the village, surrounded by a high wall.
-Its 16th century church is partially underground, cut into the rock.
+The interesting mediaeval monastery dedicated to the Lady of the Forests stands in the middle of the village, surrounded by a high wall.
+Its 16th century church is partially underground, cut into the rocks.
 The ancient sycamore tree, in front of the south gate, is believed to be 600 years old.

 The twin aisled vaulted church, dedicated to the Virgin Mary is decorated with unusual 18th century porcelain plates while parts of the church belong to the 13th century.
 This is the metropolitan church of the area.

 Agios Rafael and Agia Marina monastery in Xylotymbou